arfc/saltproc-validation/README.md

 # saltproc-validation
-Cross code verification of SaltProc for various reactor designs
+Cross code verification of SaltProc for various reactor designs.